laboon/ebook/text/67_stochastic_testing.md

 2. Every value in the output array corresponds to one in the input array
 3. The value of each successive element in the output array is greater than or equal to the previous value
 4. No element not in the input array is found in the output array
-5. The function is idempotent; that is, running the sort method on a list, and then running the sort again on the output, should produce the same output array as just running it once
+5. The function is __idempotent__; that is, no matter how many times the function is is called, the same output should always be returned.
+If I run the sort method on a list, and then run the sort again on the output of that first sort, the second sort call should produce the same output array as just running it once.
+Note that it would be harder to test the opposite of an idempotent function (a __non-idempotent__ function), since in that case, the output may or may not be changed (for example, assume a function which increments a value and returns that value modulo 6; any time you call that function some factor of six times, it will return the same value).
-6. The function is pure; running it two times on the same input array should always produce the same output array
+6. The function is pure; running it two times on the same input array should always produce the same output array.
+Any time I call sort on the list `[3, 2, 1]`, it will return `[1, 2, 3]`.
+It does not matter if the moon is waxing gibbous or waning crescent, or what the value of any global variables are, it will always return the same value if given the same input array.

 Now that we have some of the properties we expect from *any* output of the `billSort` method, we can let the computer do the grunt work of thinking up random arrays of data, passing them in to our method, and then checking that whatever output array is produced meets all of the properties that we set.
 If an output array does not meet one of the invariants, we can then report the error to the tester.
 Producing output that does not meet the specified invariant is called __falsifying the invariant__.